stackwonderflow/Svelte_MyWebapp/README.md

 # Svelte_MyWebapp
 #### Video Demo:  <URL HERE>
 #### Description:
 This project is a svelte web app hosted on GitHub Pages.
 Initially, I was just going to make this project simply using vanilla HTML, CSS, and JavaScript.
 I decided against this because I wanted to learn a new webframework.
 The content of the pages took surprisingly little time when compared with getting all of the components to function as expected and deploy.

+I ran into several problems while trying to get the project up and running.
 I was having a lot of problems with file deletion due to attempting to deploy from the main branch, which were resolved by deploying to a separate branch (gh-pages).
 While dealing with this, I created and deleted multiple project repositories locally and on my GitHub.
-I also spent a lot of time attempting to host my web app at a custom domain.
+I also spent a lot of time attempting to host my web app at a custom domain, but eventually decided against doing so due to time constraints.
+I may attempt to host my project at a custom domain at a later date and do plan to keep this going.

 Any files I do not include below are files that come included with the svelte project during initial setup.
 If I do not mention them, assume that I did not need to alter them in any way.